-Key legislation that underpins the management of sharks in NZ includes:
+Key legislation that underpins the management of sharks in New Zealand includes:

-- Fisheries Act 1996 requires:

-- All reported catch be recorded

-- All QMS-species be landed if taken, except where Schedule 6 applies and provides for their return to the sea (e.g. blue, mako, porbeagle, rig, schoolshark and spiny dogfish).

-- Shark Finning Ban

-- Wildlife Act 1953 states it is an offence to deliberately take, or attempt to take, any Protected Species listed in Schedule 7A.
+- Fisheries Act 1996 requires: - All reported catch be recorded - All QMS-species be landed if taken, except where Schedule 6 applies and provides for their return to the sea (e.g. blue, mako, porbeagle, rig, school shark and spiny dogfish) - Adherence to the prohibition of Shark Finning - Wildlife Act 1953 states it is an offence to deliberately take, or attempt to take, harass or injure or mutilate or keep all or any part of any Protected Species - Other relevant legislation includes the Animal Welfare Act 1999 - See Appendices for further information.